mbielski/wobot/README.md

 # Installation

-The easiest way to obtain Wobot is through [npm](http://npmjs.org/):

-    npm install wobot

-Keep in mind this module depends on `node-xmpp` which cannot be built without:

- - libexpat1-dev: `apt-get install libexpat1-dev`
- - libicu-dev: `apt-get install libicu-dev`
+Download the source.

 # Your First Bot

-Instantiate the `wobot.Bot` class by passing it a hash containing:
+Create a file called `wobot.js` and instantiate the `wobot.Bot` class by passing it an object containing:

   - `jid`: Jabber ID followed by `/bot`
   - `password`: The account's password